ollysamm/project-3/README.md

     uvicorn app:app --reload

 # Frontend

-1. cd into the client and npm run start to start React frontend.
+1. cd into client and npm run start to start React frontend.

 2. User is able to end prompts